jameelbrannon/EQResearch/README.md

-# payme
-equity/bond research
+equity research.

-You can find a company by locating their ticker symbol
+companiescan be identified by their ticker symbol.